OUR ROOTS: SOCIAL ANTHROPOLOGY

 Have you ever looked at your organization as a tribe?
 We have.
-An organization is a living entity, with village squares and town halls (meeting rooms), alleyways and taverns where the real dialogue takes (smoking areas and bars).
-With chiefs (leaders), elders (regulatory bodies and politics), hunters (the creative innovators), magicians (IT, HR, change managers, consultants) and gatherers (the fee earners).
+An organization is a living entity, with village squares and town halls (meeting rooms), alleyways and taverns where the real dialogue takes place (smoking areas and bars).
+With chiefs (leaders and program managers), elders (regulatory bodies and politics), hunters (the creative innovators), magicians (IT, HR, change managers, consultants) and gatherers (the fee earners).
 Tribes are constantly in motion, exist in the communal narratives and are created in dialogue and decisions.

 Cultural anthropology is a discipline with a rich and colorful history.
-A long time ago we spoke of ‘armchair anthropologists’, people who would write books about faraway peoples, without ever having met them, from the comfort of their arm chairs.
+A long time ago we spoke of ‘armchair anthropologists’, people who would write books about faraway peoples, without ever having met them, from the comfort of their armchairs.
 Then, at the beginning of the 1900s the ‘real’ anthropologists arrived.
-They went out in to the world, lived for months in villages and communities, among the local people, to get to known the local habits and customs from the inside out.
+They went out into the world, lived for months in villages and communities, among the local people, to learn about the local habits and customs from the inside out.
 In order to understand the meaning that people give to the world around them and how this is expressed in symbols, behavior and rituals.
-Corporate anthropology examines organizations, companies, boardrooms and board members with the same wondering gaze as anthropologists use for examining tribal society.
+Corporate anthropology examines organizations, companies, boardrooms and board members with the same wondering gaze as anthropologists use to examine tribal societies.

 If you let an anthropologist look at organizations it is as if you switch from black and white to color TV.
 Challenge the Obvious.
 Every day.